 Becoming a Police Cadet

-The role of a cadet is extremely varied and you will develop a wide range of skills while having fun and helping your local community.
-Cadets participate in many exciting outdoor activities such as white-water rafting, weekend holidays and summer camps as well as assisting at community events and foot patrols at local events.
+The role of a Police Cadet is extremely varied and you will develop a wide range of skills while having fun and helping your local community.
+Cadets participate in many activities such as teambuilding tasks, community engagement events, drill, interactive sessions with departments within the Force and inter-cadet events (subject to availability).

 All applicants are required to complete a cadet application form and a medical questionnaire.